← Soundcheck Insights

 Every transition recorded with actor, timestamp, prior/new tier, and a reason.
 Visible on the agency detail page.

-Once a quarter closes, line items are frozen and uneditable.
-Reopening requires an explicit super-admin action with a logged reason.
+Billing is month-by-month (no quarterly minimums).
+Once a billing month closes, line items are frozen into snapshots and uneditable.
+Reopening requires an explicit super-admin action.

 Partnership Agreement record